-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine dental care, such as cleanings, fillings, or dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care X-rays and modalities are not covered.
+Manual manipulation of the spine to correct subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures.
 Limited coverage available See Dental Services in the Medical Benefits Chart Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Limited coverage available.
 See Vision care, for more information.
-Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Routine foot care Some limited coverage is provided according to Medicare guidelines (e.g., if you have diabetes).
 Limited Routine Footcare is also provided.
 See Podiatry Services in the Medical Benefits Chart.
 Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services rendered or drugs (whether or not prescribed to you) obtained outside the United States.
 Limited coverage under worldwide Emergency Services.
 See the Medical Benefits Chart.
-Services rendered in the home Not covered under any condition when the service provider can not saftely deliver the service.
-In such instances services may be directed to a medical setting of care and applicable cost share may apply.
-Limited coverage under select services.
-See Medical Benefits chart for services that may be offered in your home.